fzakaria/fzakaria.com/_posts/2026-08-17-nixpkgs-multiverse-the-fewest-nixpkgs.md

 This is the part I got wrong.
 I looked at the problem and saw constraints being satisfied, which I pattern-matched to SAT.

-Turns out by by not having a second choice, we get to stay in polynomial time.
+Turns out by not having a second choice, we get to stay in polynomial time.
 The fix is to not have a second choice.
 A pin is defined to take the **newest** of its stretches and only that one which simplifies our problem.
 Our greedy algorithm is now optimal.

 ## Minor footgun